LukeShortCloud/simpler_things_rpg/simpler_things.md

 Rolls:

 - Skills Check = `TRAIT x d6`
-- Skills Check with an Expertise = `(TRAIT x d6) + 1d6`
+- Skills Check with a Boost = `(TRAIT x d6) + 1d6`

 Difficulty:

 - Easiest/minimum = 3
     - This ensures that even if a player has a Skill Check roll of `2d6`, it is possible to fail.
 - Hardest/maximum = 30
-    - This is the maximum result a PC can get if they have a Trait maxed out at 4 and an Expertise in the related Skill.
+    - This is the maximum result a PC can get if they have a Trait maxed out at 4 and a Boost in the related Skill.
 They roll `5d6`.

 The GM can determine that a Difficulty needs to be higher than 6.
 The maximum required result is 12.
-This requires the PC to have an Expertise in the Skill for them to be able to possibly pass the Skill Check.
-The Expertise allows them to roll an additional `1d6`.
+This requires the PC to have a Boost in the Skill for them to be able to possibly pass the Skill Check.
+The Boost allows them to roll an additional `1d6`.

 **Side Effects**